EXPLAINER: Why bond yields may be warning of a recession

-NEW YORK (AP) — One of the more reliable warning signals for an economic recession is starting to shine.
+NEW YORK (AP) — One of the more reliable warning signals for an economic recession is shining brighter.

-The “yield curve” is watched for clues to how the bond market is feeling about the U.S. economy’s long-term prospects.
-On Tuesday, a closely followed part of the yield curve gave investors some cause for concern.
+The "yield curve" is watched for clues to how the bond market is feeling about the U.S. economy's long-term prospects.
+On Friday, a closely followed part of the yield curve lit up again after giving a brief signal earlier in the week.

 WHAT IS THE YIELD CURVE?